A Treatise Concerning the Principles of Human Knowledge: Objection 7

 Objection: It is absurd to ascribe everything to Spirits instead of natural causes.
 Answer: Using common language, we can speak of natural causes.
 We do this in order to communicate.
 However, in actuality we must know that we are speaking only of ideas in a perceiver's mind.
 We should "think with the learned and speak with the vulgar."

 Objection 8

 Objection: Humans universally agree that there are external things and that matter exists.
 Is everyone wrong?
-Answer: Universal assent doesn't guarantee the truth of a statement.
+Answer: Universal assent does not guarantee the truth of a statement.
 Many false notions are believed by many people.
 Also, humans may act as if matter is the cause of their sensations.
-They can't, however, really understand any meaning in the words "matter exists."
+They cannot, however, really understand any meaning in the words "matter exists."

 Objection 9

 Objection: Then why does everyone think that matter and an external world exist?
 Answer: People notice that some ideas appear in their minds independently of their wishes or desires.
 They then conclude that those ideas or perceived objects exist outside of the mind.
 This judgment, however, is a contradiction.
 Some philosophers, who know that ideas exist only in the mind, assume that there are external objects that resemble the ideas.
 They think that external objects cause internal, mental ideas.
 The most important reason why philosophers do not consider God ("Supreme Spirit) as the only possible cause of our perceptions, is "because His operations are regular and uniform".
 Order and concatenation of things are "an argument of the greatest wisdom, power and goodness in their Creator".